 Jetlag.
-Possibly the worst part of international travel.
-We all know the drill: months of excited anticipation, frenzied packing, fervent planning, restless flying, and then… Boom.
+Possibly the worst part of international or long round trip flights.
+We all know the drill: months of excited anticipation, frenzied packing, fervent planning, restless flying, and then… Boom!
 You lay down for a short cat nap and you wake up a week later to board the plane home.
 Luckily for you all, we’re travel connoisseurs who know exactly how to avoid this dreaded situation.
-So listen up and enjoy your next international vacation — jetlag free.
+So listen up and enjoy your next international vacation…jetlag free!

 Set Your Watches Ahead Before Your Flight